 6. Partake In A Little Retail Therapy

-Indulging in some boutique browsing is always a fun way to spend a few hours in the Cana Saint Martin neighbourhood.
+Indulging in some boutique browsing is always a fun way to spend a few hours in Canal Saint-Martin Paris.
 Don’t miss the collections at Antoine et Lili with their colourful facades and be sure to wander down rue Beaurepaire and rue de Marseille.
-There are also end of the season outlets for Sandro and Karl Marc John.
+There are outlets for Sandro and Karl Marc John.
+My favourite second-hand shop in Canal Saint-Martin Paris is Frivoli at 26 rue Beaurepaire.

 7. Smell The Flowers In le Jardin Villemin